cloudmesh-community/fa18-523-60/paper/paper.md

 When it comes to the technical elements of MongoDB, it posses a rich interface for importing and storage of external data in various formats.
-Using Mongo Import/Export tool one can easily transfer the contents from JSON, CSV, or TSV files into a database.
-MongoDB supports CRUD(Create, read, update, delete) operations efficiently and has detailed documentation available on the product website.
+By using the Mongo *Import/Export* tool, one can easily transfer contents from JSON, CSV, or TSV files into a database.
+MongoDB supports CRUD(create, read, update, delete) operations efficiently and has detailed documentation available on the product website.
 It can also query the geospatial data, and it is capable of storing geospatial data in GeoJSON objects.
-Aggregation Operation of MongoDB process data records and returns computed results.
-MongoDB aggregation framework is modeled on the concept of data pipelines.[@www-mongodbmanual]
+The *aggregation* operation of the MongoDB process data records and returns computed results.
+MongoDB aggregation framework is modeled on the concept of data pipelines [@www-mongodbmanual].

 #### Import/Export functions examples:

-Import JSON documents
+To import JSON documents, one would use the following command:

 `$ mongoimport --db users --collection contacts --file contacts.json`

-CSV Import , using input file name mongoimport imports collection hence , collection name is optional.[@www-mongodbmanual]
+The CSV import , uses the input file name to import a collection, hence , the collection name is optional [@www-mongodbmanual].

 `$ mongoimport --db users --type csv --headerline --file /opt/backups/contacts.csv`

-Export examples:

-*mongoexport* is a utility that produces a JSON or CSV export of data stored in a MongoDB instance" [@www-mongodbmanual].
+*Mongoexport* is a utility that produces a JSON or CSV export of data stored in a MongoDB instance" [@www-mongodbmanual].

 `$ mongoexport --db test --collection traffic --out traffic.json`

 ## Security Features

-Data security is the crucial aspect of enterprise infrastructure management and that is why MongoDB provides various security features such as authentication, access control, and encryption.
+Data security is a crucial aspect of the enterprise infrastructure management and is the reason why MongoDB provides various security features such as authentication, access control, and encryption.
 It supports mechanisms such as SCRAM, LDAP, and Kerberos authentication.
-The administrator can create role/collection-based access control; roles can be predefined or custom.
+The administrator can create role/collection-based access control; also roles can be predefined or custom.
 MongoDB can audit activities such as DDL, CRUD statements, authentication and authorization operations [@www-mongodbmanual].

 #### Collection based access control example: